dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 ### Use Notifications to make the application re-engageable

-Here we try to notify the user whenever a barcode is found.
+Instead of using the browser's alert message box, we will try to notify the user whenever a barcode is found with a notification box.

 First we need to request permission to show notifications.
-In helloworld-pwa.html, in the button click event, add code to request permission:
+Open helloworld-pwa.html, add code to request permission in the button click event:

 ```javascript
 document.getElementById('readBarcode').onclick = async function() {